RossPaterson/advent-of-code/2020/README.md

 There was a bit of fussy parsing, but then some bulk operations on containers.
-The first part was more involved, inverting the relation and thean using breadth-first search.
+The first part was more involved, inverting the relation and then using breadth-first search.
 For the second part, I memoized the function because it is easy to do in a lazy language, but it turns out that with this input it's not necessary.